 - Google images: It has a feature that allows you to upload a picture (or URLs) to find exactly the sam, as well as similar, content on the web.
 If you have a drawing or an image of what you want you might find website of artists who do similar work by uploading it on google images.

-By the way, if you’re not familiar with the different styles and where they originate from, check out this quick and visual guide.
+By the way, if you’re interested in getting familiar with the different styles and knowing where they originate from, check out this guide about styles.

 Maybe you're looking for a particular style.
 Like a realistic portrait, or a sleeve in geometric blackwork.
 Or even a full full back in Irezumi style.
 If that’s the case, the artist you choose might be more important than the design itself.
-Because the best tattoo artists specialize in unique style.
-Here are some examples of what specialization means: 1, 2, 3 and 4.
-So if you’re locked on a style, filter it alongside your city in TattoosWizard.com and start exploring.
+Because the best tattoo artists specialize in a unique style.
+Here are some examples of what specialization means:

 Some artists don’t even allow you to choose the tattoo design: you just know their style and you have to trust them.